OpenLispDotNet/OpenLispNET/README.txt

 5>	   at Cosmos.IL2CPU.ILScanner.Execute(MethodBase aStartMethod) in c:\Data\Sources\OpenSource\Cosmos\source\Cosmos.IL2CPU\ILScanner.cs:line 255
 5>	   at Cosmos.IL2CPU.CompilerEngine.Execute() in c:\Data\Sources\OpenSource\Cosmos\source\Cosmos.IL2CPU\CompilerEngine.cs:line 238

-	A conditional NONATIVETHREADS compilation flag has been added to prevent native thread calls in the OpenLisp.Machine OS.
+	A conditional NONATIVETHREADS compilation flag has been added to wrap native thread calls in the OpenLisp.Machine OS.

   * Cosmos has problems with the Type object's calls to native code, and requires a plug: